-The Treasury Division receives liquidity reports from the Market Risk Department on a daily basis.
+The Treasury Division receives liquidity reports from the Credit and Market Risk Office on a daily basis.
 In addition, the Treasury Division prepares its own managerial reports and calculations.
 Based on them the Treasury Division monitors Bank's liquidity position within the defined limits in order to meet the CBR and ISP liquidity ratio requirements and payment obligations resulting from deposit withdrawals and financial commitments of the Bank.

-The daily liquidity position is monitored and regular liquidity stress testing under a variety of scenarios covering both normal and more severe market conditions is performed by Market Risk Department.
+The daily liquidity position is monitored and regular liquidity stress testing under a variety of scenarios covering both normal and more severe market conditions is performed by the Credit and Market Risk Office.
 Under the normal market conditions, liquidity reports covering the liquidity position are presented to senior management on a regular basis.
 Decisions on liquidity management are made by the Financial Risk Committee and implemented by the Treasury Division.

 The liquidity position is also assessed and managed by the Bank, based on certain liquidity ratios calculated on a daily basis in accordance with the requirements of the CBR.
-The following table shows the mandatory liquidity ratios calculated as at 31 December 2014 and 2013.
+The following table shows the mandatory liquidity ratios calculated as at 31 December 2015 and 2014.